WVOX: Pending donation and subsequent sale

 Owner William O'Shaughnessy died May 28, 2022, at age 84.
 On August 25, 2023, O'Shaughnessy's estate announced WVOX and its FM translator would be donated to MMTC Broadcasting, a nonprofit that would then transfer the station's license to Chang Media Group.
 WVOX's FM sister station WVIP was sold several weeks earlier to Hope Media Group, which converted it to a Spanish-language Christian music format under new WNVU call letters on September 1, 2023.

 On September 7, 2023, WVOX ended its local programing and ceased operations ahead of the sale.
 However, about a week later WVOX returned to the air and simulcasted the music programming of noncommercial WJZZ in Montgomery, New York.
 Upon the FCC's granting approval of the donation/sale transfer on October 26, 2023, the station went silent once again.
 Under the terms of the sale, Chang Media Group is required to move WVOX's transmitter and studio facilities to a new location, as the O'Shaughnessy family is retaining One Broadcast Forum; Chang will also install a new programming format.

+In September 2025, Jeff Chang sold the station to Lizchizedek and Authencia Manning’s Omega Vision Network for $77,000.
+Chang purchased WVOX’s license in 2023 for $20,000.